FirelyTeam/firely-docs/docs_simplifier/simplifierWriteConnector.rst

 	- JQuery.Redirect 1.0.1
 	- Fhir.js

-If you wish to fetch data from a server
+If you wish to fetch data from a server:

 	.. code-block:: Javascript